Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results

-The concept of Network Programming consists in combining functions that can reside in different nodes to achieve \textit{a networking objective that goes beyond mere packet routing} \cite{id-srv6-network-prog}.
-The functions described in \cite{id-srv6-network-prog} can support valuable services and features like for example layer 3 and layer 2 VPNs, traffic engineering, fast rerouting.
-The Network Programming model offers the possibility to implement virtually any service by combining the basic functions in a \textit{network program} that can be embedded in the packet header.
+The SRv6 Network Programming model is defined in \cite{id-srv6-network-prog}.
+It consists of combining functions that can reside in different nodes to achieve \textit{a networking objective that goes beyond mere packet routing}.
+The functions described in \cite{id-srv6-network-prog} can support valuable services and features such as layer 3 and layer 2 VPNs, traffic engineering and fast rerouting.
+The Network Programming model offers the possibility to implement virtually any service by combining the basic functions in a \textit{network program} that is embedded in the packet header.

 As shown in Fig.~\ref{fig:sr-header}, the SRH can include an optional section that carries Type Length Value (TLV) objects.
-These TLV objects can be defined to carry information that needs to be elaborated by one or more segments of an SR policy (Segment List).
+These TLV objects can be defined to transport information that needs to be elaborated by one or more segments of an SR policy (Segment List).
 For example, the so-called HMAC TLV can be added and used to verify that an SRH header has been created by an authorized node and that the segment list is not modified in transit.
 Another potential use of TLV objects is for exchanging Operation and Maintenance (OAM) information among the nodes of the SR domain.